yeshua453/website/docs/controls/navigationrail.md

 ### `indicator_shape`

 The shape of the navigation rail's indicator.
-The value is an instance of [`OutlinedBorder`](/docs/reference/types/outlinedborder) class.

-The default shape is a `StadiumBorder`.
+Value is of type [`OutlinedBorder`](/docs/reference/types/outlinedborder) and defaults to `StadiumBorder()`.

 ### `label_type`

-Defines the layout and behavior of the labels for the default, unextended NavigationRail.
+Defines the layout and behavior of the labels for the default, unextended navigation rail.

 When a navigation rail is extended, the labels are always shown.

-Property value is `NavigationRailLabelType` enum with the following values: `NONE` (default), `ALL`, `SELECTED`.
+Value is of type [`NavigationRailLabelType`](/docs/reference/types/navigationraillabeltype) and defaults to `None` - no labels are shown.

 ### `leading`